 This annual survey of global energy companies by Platts measures companies' financial performance using four key metrics: asset worth, revenues, profits, and return on invested capital.

 All companies on the list have assets greater than US $5 billion.
-The fundamental and market data comes from a database compiled and maintained by S&P Capital IQ., a business unit of McGraw Hill Financial.
+The fundamental and market data comes from a database compiled and maintained by S&P Global Market Intelligence.

 Energy companies were grouped according to their Global Industry Classification Standard (GICS) code.
 Each company is assigned to an industry according to the definition of its principal business activity.